 - 12 Things to Write About When You’re Fresh Out of Ideas

-If you enjoyed these Things to Write About When Bored Writing Prompts,
+If you enjoyed this blog post about Things to Write About When Bored,

 I appreciate it!